AnitaMF/RA_GMandJC.github.io/Assignments/day_07/README.md

 - To get a nucleotide sequence you will need to provide the name of the *species*

+- the code required modules can be install by running:

+    pip install -r requirements.txt

 ## Here's an example of how you can execute the code:

     get_taxo_sequence.py your_email@example.com organism_name